llauer/myFlixAPI/public/documentation.md

 ## Request

-`GET /genres/`
+`GET /genreNames/`

 ### Response

-You have requested genres
+Response is a list of JSON objects displaying the different movie genres.

+{"Genre": "Action, Adventure, Sci-Fi"};

 ## Get Genres by name

 ## Request

-`GET /genres/:genres`
+`GET /genres/:genresName`

 ### Response

-You have requested the genre: :genres
+This will return a JSON object of a specific movie genre by name and description.

 You have requested the genre: Thriller

-## Get users registration
+## Get users registration information.

 ## Request